-State Refund Policy
+State Refund Policy (Tennessee/Georgia)

 For a student who withdraws from the college, the state refund policy will apply as follows:

-- If after classes have commenced and before expiration of ten percent (10%) of the period of enrollment for which he or she was charged, a student officially withdraws, the refund shall equal seventy-five percent (75%) of all amounts paid to or to be paid by or on behalf of the student for the period, less administrative fee of one hundred dollars ($100.00).
+- If after classes have commenced and before expiration of ten percent (10%) of the period of enrollment for which he or she has been charged, a student officially withdraws, the refund shall equal seventy-five percent (75%) of all amounts paid to or to be paid by or on behalf of the student for the period, less administrative fee of one hundred dollars ($100.00).

-- If after expiration of the ten percent (10%) of the period of enrollment for which he or she was charged, and before expiration of twenty-five percent (25%) of the period, a student officially withdraws, the refund shall equal twenty-five percent (25%) of all amounts paid or to be paid by or on behalf of the student for the period, less administrative fee of one hundred dollars ($100.00).
+- If after expiration of the ten percent (10%) of the period of enrollment for which he or she has been charged, and before expiration of twenty-five percent (25%) of the period, a student officially withdraws, the refund shall equal twenty-five percent (25%) of all amounts paid or to be paid by or on behalf of the student for the period, less administrative fee of one hundred dollars ($100.00).